 - Detail (noise reduction, mostly for color noise)

 Below is the screenshot of all the adjustments I used in Lightroom.
 You can recreate a similar look by following the image below or you can download source files at the end of the post and apply the Lightroom preset with all editing steps with one click.

 I used the Stamp Tool to remove distracting elements from both the water and sky.

 Contrast.
 I used the Topaz Clarity plugin from Topaz Labs to boost the contrast in the area of the city and the ship.
 This is an optional step and if you do not have the Topaz Clarity plugin, please skip ahead.

 Noise Reduction.
 I used the Topaz DeNoise filter to reduce digital noise.
 I applied it to the entire image (Preset: RAW – moderate).

 Sharpening.
 Normally, when I need to apply to sharpen I use another plugin from Topaz Labs – Topaz Detail.
 However, in this case, I used a different technique without employing any additional software.
 I described this technique in my recent blog post, Photography Tips (#01): My favorite Way to Sharpen Photos in Photoshop.

 This is when I realized that the white cruise ship was not exactly white, but had a yellow color cast.
 I used the Curves Adjustment Layer to reduce it.

 Step 11 – Final Touches

-Two small adjustments: I used the Curves Adjustment Layer make entire image brighter and Vibrance Adjustment Layer to boost saturation.
+Two small adjustments: I used the Curves Adjustment Layer to make the entire image brighter and Vibrance Adjustment Layer to boost saturation.